Binnyboy1/PWA-Text-Editor/README.md

 ## Usage

-In the terminal, run `npm start` to start up the project.
+In the terminal, run `npm start` to get the project running.
+To launch the project, you need to navigate to [http://localhost:3000/](http://localhost:3000/) in a browser.
+If you want to install the application, you can simply click the `Install!` button while in the browser.

 ```
 npm start